tonoli/Ricall-webapp/README.md

 Ricall is an cool project to help people with neurodegenerative diseases to rimember things they often forget.
 With 3 friends we created an MVP of the project in two weeks at <a href="https://www.42.us.org/"> 42 Silicon Valley</a>.
 There is three main aspects in what we have built: the VUI, the Ricall manager and the webapp. </p>

 *This project needed to respect a certain number of constraints that justify certain "complex" choices we made to develop the MVP.
-There is several libraries more powerfull and efficient but the pedagogic aspect was to learn to implement this in C from sratch only using CMU sphinx*
+There is several libraries more powerfull and efficient but the pedagogic aspect was to learn to implement this in C from scratch only using CMU sphinx*

 ### The VUI (voice-user interface)
 <img align="right" width="200" src="https://media.giphy.com/media/v1PSPwbLIrata/giphy.gif">